 Students may be dismissed from a program of study at Navarro College for various reasons, including but not limited to grades, violations specified in the program of study handbook, and/or conduct.
 Certain programs of study such as Allied Health (Nursing, OTA, PTA, and MLT) and Protective Services (Fire, EMT, Paramedic, and Police) may require additional standards of conduct and may involve additional programmatic decisions that must be made through the program of study director/coordinator and his/her dean consistent with the Student/Instructor Conflict Resolution Procedures.
 Students in these programs of study will be required to abide by both the Navarro College Student Handbook and the program of study's specific student handbook.
 In cases where a student has a valid reason for challenging dismissal from a specialized program of study, the student must request, in writing through the appropriate dean, a Program of Study Dismissal Challenge Hearing.
-The appropriate dean must receive this written request within ten (10) days from the notice of dismissal.
-If, in the judgment

 The appropriate dean must receive this written request within ten (10) days from the notice of dismissal.
-If, in the judgment of the dean, there are valid reasons for a program of study dismissal challenge, the dean will appoint a Program of Study Dismissal Review Committee, which will consist of one student, one instructor, and one administrator, with the chair of the committee also being appointed by the dean.
+Both parties have the right to counsel, but the meeting will be conducted in private with only the student and the dean present If, in the judgment of the dean, there are valid reasons for a program of study dismissal challenge, the dean will appoint a Program of Study Dismissal Review Committee, which will consist of one student, one instructor, and one campus or instructional administrator, who will chair the committee.